 Prior to joining Vaughn, Dr. Lubner worked at NYU School of Social Work in their doctorate program and was executive director of the CUNY Aviation Institute at York College.
 Her Federal Aviation Administration—sponsored research has included studies of pilots and has led to the development of training programs for general aviation.

 As a representative of a consortium of universities and companies, Dr. Lubner promoted aviation education and information exchange between US and Tanzania.
 She is an author of multiple papers, presentations and abstracts.
 As a media spokesperson, she has addressed various aviation safety issues on local, national and international television, radio and printed forums.

 Dr. Lubner holds a private pilot certificate.
 She obtained a Bachelor of Arts and an honor’s degree in psychology from the University of Cape Town, South Africa, and earned her master’s and doctorate degrees in sociomedical sciences from Columbia University, New York.

-Where can I access the Vaughn College’s IACBE annual report and outcomes assessment plan?
+Where can I access the Vaughn College’s IACBE public disclosure of student achievement report and outcomes assessment plan?

 Can I transfer college credits I have previously earned at another institution?

 Will I be able to pursue my degree in airport management while working full-time?

 I am looking for a career change, what are the benefits of a degree in airport management?